scheb/2fa/UPGRADE.md

 has changed to take and instance of  `Scheb\TwoFactorBundle\Security\TwoFactor\AuthenticationContextInterface` as an argument.

+`Scheb\TwoFactorBundle\Controller\FormController` now takes an instance of `Symfony\Component\Security\Http\Logout\LogoutUrlGenerator` as the forth argument.
+If you have extended the controller please update your service definition accordingly.

 ## 2.x to 3.x

 Dropped support for Symfony < 3.4.